Fornication: Reformed

-As a result of this new moral rigour, there were remarkably low rates of premarital conceptions and illegitimate births among Huguenots by the seventeenth century in France compared to the rates among their Roman Catholic opponents, from whom the Reformed sought to distinguish themselves by their moral holiness.
+As a result of this new moral rigour, there were remarkably low rates of premarital conceptions and illegitimate births among Huguenots by the seventeenth century in France compared to the rates among their Catholic opponents, from whom the Reformed sought to distinguish themselves by their moral holiness.
 The low illegitimate birth rate indicates that the Calvinists had internalised the values that condemned premarital sex as immoral.

 An interesting case is that of Pierre Palma Cayet, who scandalously wrote a book in which he provided a scriptural defence of brothels, prostitution and fornication, which led to him being deposed as a Huguenot pastor.
-Shortly afterwards, in 1595, he re-converted to Roman Catholicism.
+Shortly afterwards, in 1595, he re-converted to Catholicism.
 He was readily accepted back into that church as a priest.

 According to scholar Nicholas Must, "Marriage was, in the equations of Huguenot ministers... a means to avoid promiscuity and lechery.
 As a result of this, many sermons that dealt with marriage were also an opportunity to announce the dangers of illicit sex while, at the same time, offering a relatively positive appraisal of conjugal sex.
 For instance, Jean Mestrezat declares simply that marriage is the recommended solution for illicit sexuality, since God hates all impurities, especially paillardise [sexual immorality]...
 In another sermon, [Pastor Jean] Daillé provides a close hermeneutical reading of paillardise in a sermon on 1 Corinthians 10:8 when he states that it includes "all the species of this sin, that is to say all the faults of this nature, which are committed by any person, whether married or not, simple fornication as well as adultery"."
 To the Huguenot, "simple fornication" is a "grave sin".

 Throughout the centuries, French Huguenots have remained strictly opposed to fornication in all circumstances.
 An example is the famous French Protestant pastor, André Trocmé, (active in the 1940s), who is on record as having been against all premarital and extramarital sex.

-Today, French Calvinists maintain very high ethical standards and feel themselves to be different from their French Roman Catholic neighbours, in terms of their attitudes and higher standards of behaviour, including sexual behaviour.
+Today, French Calvinists maintain very high ethical standards and feel themselves to be different from their French Catholic neighbours, in terms of their attitudes and higher standards of behaviour, including sexual behaviour.
 Indeed, French Reformed Christians "are widely regarded as having particularly high standards of honesty and integrity".
 Even one of France's most liberal Reformed Calvinist churches, L'Oratoire du Louvre in Paris, today still condemns premarital sex, including casual sex and sex with prostitutes in all circumstances.